byuflowlab/Aswing.jl/README.md

 # Aswing.jl

-This package is a Julia wrapper to the ASWING program, originally developed to allow the use of gradient based optimization using ASWING.
-In order to use this package, a licensed copy of ASWING must be obtained separately.
-As ASWING is designed to be a standalone program, several modifications must be made to the original program to allow direct interaction with the program through Julia.
+Julia wrapper for the ASWING program (A licensed copy of ASWING must be obtained separately).

 ## Installation

+As ASWING is designed to be a standalone program, several modifications must be made to the original program to allow direct interaction with the program through Julia (and to prevent it from launching GUIs).
+This section will guide you through the installation process.

 Start by checking out this package for development:
 ```